The hot flashes, the night sweats, the low energy and mood…

 Ten years of menopause symptoms reversed in two weeks

-Maca-GO is available in a supplement from Natural Health International called Femmenessence, which many women all over the world are describing as a “miracle.”
+Maca-GO is available in a supplement from Symphony Natural Health called Femmenessence, which many women all over the world are describing as a “miracle.”

 Linda Ackerman, a woman in California, calls Femmenessence a “wonderful nutritional addition to my life.”
 She’s been taking it for four months and has found that her hot flashes and insomnia have decreased significantly.
 Also, without altering her diet or exercise, she’s lost about 10 pounds.